NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/patches-own.md

 In the model example below, we are modeling a garden with flowers.
-We define a *nutrients* characteristic for our patches and assign each patch a random number of nutrients between 0 to 10.
-We also change each patch's `pcolor` according to its nutrient level so that a darker patch indicates higher nutrient.
+We define a *nutrients* characteristic for our patches and assign each patch a random number of nutrients between 0 and 10.
+We also change each patch's `pcolor` according to its nutrient level so that a darker patch indicates higher nutrient levels.
 Finally, we sprout a flower on each patch.
 Initially, each flower has the same size but when the go button is clicked, each flower grows according to the nutrition level of their patch.